GAUDÍ AND ART NOUVEAU IN CATALONIA / Architecture / Rubió

 L'Església Nova (The new Church)

-Rubió i Bellver received his degree as architect in 1893.
+Joan Rubio i Bellver received his degree as an architect in 1893.

-He is a member of the last Art Nouveau generation.
-He was assistant of Gaudí, working with him between 1893 and 1905 in la Sagrada Família, in Casa Batlló and in Park Güell
+He was a member of the last Art Nouveau generation.
+He was an assistant to Gaudí, working with him between 1893 and 1905 on la Sagrada Família, in Casa Batllo and on Park Güell.

-He was one important synthesizer of architectural ideas of Gaudí.
-Rubió considered the Gaudí design and structures the solution of problems raised in XIX century by eclecticism.
+He was one of the most important synthesizers of the architectural ideas of Gaudí. considered that Gaudí’s designs and structures provided solutions to problems raised by 19th Century eclecticism.

-In 1905 he was elected town counselor of Barcelona city.
+In 1905 he was elected a councillor of Barcelona city.

-He also was the architect of the Diputació de Barcelona (Barcelona Province administration) where he participated in some projects as the reform of Casa dels Canonges (Generalitat de Catalunya - Catalonia government) in Barcelona city.
+He was also the architect to the Diputaci? de Barcelona (Barcelona Province administration), for which he participated in projects such as the reconstruction of Casa dels Canonges (Generalitat de Catalunya – Catalonia government) in Barcelona City.

-The work of Rubió i Bellver is very important and is present all around Catalonia.
-His most interesting buildings are: the Casa Macari Golferichs (1901), the House Roviralta - El Frare Blanc - (1903), his buildings into the Escola Industrial (Old Industrial School) (1912), and the Saint Christ Asylum in Igualada.
+The work of Joan Rubio i Bellver is very important and is present all over Catalonia.
+His most interesting buildings are: the Casa Macari Golferichs (1901), the House Roviralta – El Frare Blanc – (1903), the Escola Industrial (Old Industrial School) (1912), and the Saint Christ Asylum in Igualada.

 Title of book Author Published by Year

-Joan Rubió i Bellver: Arquitecte Modernista M. de Solà-Morales i Rubió C.O.A.C. / Col·legi Major Ramon Llull, Universitat de Barcelona 2.007
+C.O.A.C. / Col. legi Major Ramon Llull, Universitat de Barcelona